 In operational terms, this means asking the following questions: how have the lives of beneficiaries (or beneficiary organizations) changed as a result of the project?
 What role did the project play in their evolution, their “history,” and their individual experience?
 In the perception of the beneficiaries (or beneficiary organizations), what would their lives and history have been like without the project intervention?
 Can these small individual “stories” in turn produce new small and striking “stories of change”?
 Through individual “stories” and points of view, is it possible to draw a line that identifies the project’s parameters of success and its weaknesses?

-An analysis through “stories” of various kinds also makes it possible to develop communication and dissemination material that is interesting and usable by a broad audience of specialists (by virtue of its depth of analysis), by partners and stakeholders (who can in turn make it their own and disseminate it), and by the broader audience of laymen.
+An analysis through “change stories” of various kinds makes it possible to develop communication and dissemination material that is interesting and usable by a broad audience of specialists (by virtue of its depth of analysis), by partners and stakeholders (who can in turn make it their own and disseminate it), and by the broader audience of laypersons.

 These aspects are relevant and appreciated in the context of European projects.
 Reporting and communication are interrelated aspects that respond to a common goal of accountability and transparency (accountability) towards institutions, citizens and its target community.

-Deepening concepts and approaches on impact.
-For those who wish to approach impact measurement and management methodologies from an alternative and complementary point of view, we recommend anextensive review of guides and tools produced by specialized organizations in the impact investing field, to which we have devoted a separate in-depth article.
+Deepen concepts and approaches on impact.
+For those who wish to address impact measurement and management methodologies in more depth and from alternative and complementary viewpoints, we recommend:

-2. A “user friendly” project evaluation manual developed in the U.S. (government agency National Science Foundation), which has a systematic, comprehensive and scientific approach to the topic of project evaluation.
+6. A “user friendly” project evaluation manual developed in the U.S. (government agency National Science Foundation), which has a systematic, comprehensive and scientific approach to the subject of project evaluation.